Space-00/Ronime/README.md

 **some of you might say "Why didn't this guy upload the source code?" that is cause I don't wanna share Ronime's source code and I just wanna share Ronime so that anyone can enjoy anime, forget the code**

-❗ Disclaimer ❗ : Ronime doesn't host anything, not a single anime
+# ❗ Disclaimer ❗ :

+Ronime doesn't host anything, not a single anime, not even the covers, nothing

 # ⚠ Important :